drivelling-spinel/krapfen-doom/README.md

-## Krapfen Doom
+## Buck
-(abbreviated _krfn._) is Doom source port for DOS and x86 compatible computers originating from Marine's Best Friend and aiming for a more conservative set of features, while retaining stability and performance improvements.
+... is limit removing Doom source port for DOS and x86 compatible computers forked from Marine's Best Friend and dropping many _"advanced"_ features, while retaining stability and performance improvements.

-The method for achieving this is by annotating source code with C preprocessor
-\#ifdef blocks controlled by a set of macrodefs, allowing for inclusion/exclusion of features during the build time.
+The method for achieving this is via annotating source code with C preprocessor \#ifdef blocks controlled by a set of macrodefs, allowing for inclusion/exclusion of features during the build time.

-The port will generally _not_ include anything new except for a limited set of changes from other ports/forks (see [PATCHES.H](FEATURES/PATCHES.H)), patches for better demo playback compatibility with vanilla Doom, or better hardware/OS compatibility.
+Included is a limited set of features from other ports (see [PATCHES.H](FEATURES/PATCHES.H)), amd patches for better demo playback compatibility with vanilla Doom, and better hardware/OS compatibility.

-It also retains what has become to be regarded as a "modern sensibility".
-The port should run on any machinve compatible with MBF 2.04 as of 2024, e.g. 80486-based and above.
+The port should run on any machinve compatible with MBF 2.04 as of 2025, e.g. 80486-based and above.
+Notable are `-noasm` and `-noasmx` command line arguments (originating from MBF 2.04) to use compiler optimized C-versions of renderer loop and blast functions.

 The set of "features" is fluid and documentation will not be updated every time something changes.
-Rather please examine header file contents under [FEATURES](FEATURES).
+Please examine header files under [FEATURES](FEATURES).

 ## Credits